AlesiaFonarikova/HW/README.md

-# This repository contains homework from Vadim Ksendzov's "Software testing" course.

 ### The first homework is devoted to the topic “Linux terminal".
 The result can be viewed in commit _"Terminal Linux HW №1"_.
 The following skills were obtained:
 - working with files,